Introduction

 Application-Level Tests

-Given I am logged in as a user
+Given I am logged in as a customer

 Then an order should be created